MicrosoftDocs/sql-docs/docs/sql-operations-studio/code-snippets.md

 ### Tabstops

 With tabstops, you can make the editor cursor move inside a snippet.
 Use `$1`, `$2` to specify cursor locations.
-The number is the order in which tabstops will be visited, whereas `$0` denotes the final cursor position.
+The number is the order in which tabstops are visited, whereas `$0` denotes the final cursor position.
 Multiple tabstops are linked and updated in sync.

 ### Placeholders